KZDKM/Hyprspace/README.md

 - Use `overview:toggle` dispatcher to toggle workspace overview on current monitor
 - Use `overview:close` to close the overview on current monitor if opened
 - Use `overview:open` to open the overview on current monitor if closed
-- Adding the `all` argument to `overview:close` and `overview:open` would open / close overview on all monitors
+- Adding the `all` argument to these dispatchers would toggle / open / close overview on all monitors
 ### Styling
 #### Colors
 - `plugin:overview:panelColor`